h1code2/gostDroid/README.md

 [README](README.md) | [中文文档](README_zh.md)

 gost is a proxy server project that supports http and socks proxy.
-It was originally developed and open sourced by `ginuerzh`.
+It was developed and open sourced by `ginuerzh`.
 My goal is to provide Android device support.

 [![API](https://img.shields.io/badge/API-19%2B-green.svg?style=plastic)](https://android-arsenal.com/api?level=19)